|White, cream, golden, tan, brown

 Neither of the parent breeds is known for being especially territorial or aggressive toward other animals.
 The best thing to do for your pup is to socialize them early on if you want their interactions with other animals to be positive.

-Early socialization is best to do with any new person or animal that might be coming in and out of the pup’s life.
+Early socialization is best done with any new person or animal that might be coming in and out of the Bulldog Retriever Mix’s life.
 Make sure they get used to and know how to behave around strangers.
-Bring them to dog parks to understand social aspects within the puppy community.
+Bring them to dog parks to understand the social aspects of the puppy community.
 If you have a cat, introduce them carefully.

 Things to Know When Owning a Bulldog & Golden Retriever

-Talk to your vet about the specific daily amounts that you should give your dog.
+Talk to your vet about the specific daily amounts that you should give your Bulldog Retriever Mix.
 The most important thing to consider is their age and any health problems you want their bodies to be best equipped to fight.

-Either way, your pup needs to be walked every day to maintain a healthy weight.
+Either way, your Bulldog Retriever Mix needs to be walked every day to maintain a healthy weight.
 Bulldogs are known for quickly putting on unhealthy poundage if they are allowed to keep eating without exercising.